Edith Campion (actress)

 Edith Campion MBE (born Beverley Georgette Hannah; 13 December 1923 – 16 September 2007) was a New Zealand actor, writer, and a co-founder of the New Zealand Players theatre company.

 Early life

-Campion was the only child of George Alfred Hannah (1891—1931), the youngest child of Robert and Hannah Hannah and his wife Jessie McLean Hannah (née Armstrong).
+Campion was the only child of George Alfred Hannah (1891—1931), the youngest child of Robert Hannah and his wife Jessie McLean Hannah (née Armstrong).
 Robert Hannah founded the R. Hannah and Co. shoemaking business, owning shoe factories and a chain of shops throughout the country.

 Her father died when she was 8 and her mother 2 years later but her maternal grandmother did not die until 1944.
 Campion was educated at Queen Margaret College and Nga Tawa Diocesan School as well as receiving a private education from governesses.
 In 1942 she attended Victoria University of Wellington.
 In 1945 Campion married Richard.
 She then travelled with him to London in 1948 to attend the Old Vic Theatre School, training as an actor.